Skip to main content

 Access Camunda components

-The following components do not have a web interface, but the URLs may be required for additional configuration:
+The following components do not have a web interface, but their endpoints are useful for additional configuration:

-The Connectors URL displays a login page, but cannot be logged into.
+• The Connectors URL displays a login page, but it cannot be logged into.

 Deploy diagrams from Desktop Modeler